Tell Bridge how your hospital is protecting against coronavirus

 By Friday morning, Henry Ford Health System, where staff are creating their own moisture-wicking, bleachable face masks and eye protection, had offered a $300 Amazon gift card to staff with the best ideas for “improving quality, safety and efficiency during this unique time.”

-The system even posted a video explaining to others the process for makeshift personal protection equipment.
+The system even posted a video explaining to others the process for makeshift personal protective equipment.

 “We are faced with the enormous challenge of caring for our patients and caring for ourselves during COVID-19's escalation and anticipated spike,” a message to employees read.